Green Bean House

 Oven Roasting

-ROASTING IN A FAN FORCED OVEN
+ROASTING IN AN OVEN

 5. Watch carefully and at first crack turn the beans again (as per previous step).
 As the beans complete first crack, turn them again.